omegaalfa/JwToken/README.md

  - Favor `HS512` or `RS256`; fallback only when compatibility demands it.
  - Monitor `jwt.validateToken()` failures to detect tampering or clock skew issues.
  - Log and alert on revocation decisions tied to `jti`.
+- See the [security policy](SECURITY.md) for the preferred way to report vulnerabilities and what branches remain supported.

  ## Testing and diagnostics